TangJiong/GeekReport/README.md

 # GeekReport
-A data visualization web framework through which you can access multiple data source and create cool report in one second!
+Just input your data processing algorithm of any data platform, and you'll get cool report with colorful charts in one second !!!

+# Notice

+Project is under progress, appreciate for your watching and waiting !